Gentle introductions to AI, ML, and DI

 Recently, a colleague asked me for some layman introductions to AI and machine learning.
 He’s on the road and in a bit of a hurry, so I put together a few online resources.
 A neat trick: read free introductory Kindle chapters at Amazon, or download samples to your device.
 Here’s what I recommended:

-- AI: Artificial Intelligence: A Modern Approach (read starting with the introduction here).
+- AI: Artificial Intelligence: A Modern Approach (read it here).
 I think of Norvig as a father of the field.

 - Machine learning: Machine Learning by Peter Flash (read the prologue that you can find here).